Helperbird/website/src/pages/blog/interview-with-dyslexic-founder-of-helperbird.md

 url: blog/interview-with-dyslexic-founder-of-helperbird/
 tags: blog
 blog_cat:  Blog
-cardTitle: Interview with Helperbird founder & dyslexic, Robert James Gabriel
+cardTitle: Interview with Helperbird founder, Robert James Gabriel
 blog_snip: At my first week Teamwork, I was encourage to build anything I wanted.
 I decided to make a simple extension for the font OpenDyslexic to help Dyslexic readers like myself have a font option on webpages that were hard to read.
 cat: Interview